Greek football league system: Promotion and relegation

-Super League 1: Bottom two teams are relegated to the Super League 2.
+Super League: Bottom two teams are relegated to the Super League 2.

-Super League 2: Winners of two groups are promoted to Super League 1.
-Bottom two teams from each of the two groups are relegated to the Gamma Ethniki.
+Super League 2: Top two teams are promoted to Super League.
+Bottom four teams are relegated to the Gamma Ethniki.

 Gamma Ethniki: The champions of each group are promoted to the Super League 2.
 Twenty seven teams in total are relegated to the F.C.A.
 Championships.

 F.C.A.
 Champion Teams Championship: The winner of each regional F.C.A.
 Championship qualifies for the promotion playoffs of the F.C.A.
 Champion Teams Championship.
 The top 3 teams of each of 8 promotion playoffs groups (24 total) are promoted to Gamma Ethniki.

-Starting in 2023–24 season, Gamma Ethniki was divided in 4 groups with 18 teams each, winners of each group were promoted to professional Super League 2 and the bottom 6 teams were relegated to F.C.A.
+As of 2026–27 season, Gamma Ethniki was divided in 10 groups with 10-12 teams each, winners of each group were promoted to professional Super League 2 and the bottom 3 teams are relegated to F.C.A.
 Championships.

-As of 2024–25 season, Super League 2 has 20 teams in a single group, the winners of each group are promoted to Super League 1 and the bottom 4 teams are relegated to Gamma Ethniki.
+As of 2026–27 season, Super League 2 has 16 teams.
+The top two teams are promoted to Super League 1 and the bottom 4 teams are relegated to Gamma Ethniki.